Deploy Applications on Kubernetes

 Learn Basic kubectl Commands and Syntax

-In this step, you'll explore fundamental kubectl commands that are essential for managing Kubernetes resources.
-We'll demonstrate how to interact with your cluster, view resources, and understand basic Kubernetes object management.
+In this step, you will explore fundamental kubectl commands. kubectl is the command-line tool that allows you to interact with your Kubernetes cluster.
+It is essential for managing Kubernetes resources.
+We will demonstrate how to use kubectl to view resources and understand basic Kubernetes object management.

 kubectl get namespaces